 Compliance shouldn’t depend on who’s in the office that day.
 But that’s exactly what Kyrene was up against.

-Kyrene rebuilt the entire process end-to-end in Softdocs.
-Now, once a student has been enrolled for 21 days, their information is automatically uploaded, and a pre-filled screener is generated—with no manual setup or mail merges.
+Kyrene rebuilt the entire process end-to-end in Etrieve from Softdocs.
+Now, once a student has been enrolled for 21 days, their information is automatically uploaded, and a pre-filled screener is generated — with no manual setup or mail merges.
 Teachers receive an email notification with everything already populated, while automated reminders handle follow-up.

 The 45-Day Screener is more than a compliance requirement.
 It’s about giving educators clarity, giving administrators confidence, and giving students the timely support they deserve.
 Join Christie McDougall from Kyrene School District for a 30-minute demo of their 45-Day Screener workflow—one of the most important processes districts manage each year.
 Duration: 30 minutes.